brikis98/yevgeniy-brikman-homepage/_posts/2021-03-11-the-founders-dilemmas.md

 date: "2021-03-11"
 ---

-A nice overview of some of the key decisions that every entrepreneur has to make: decisions that are more important than most founders expect, decisions where the options available are not always obvious, and decisions where the implications can be surprising or even counter intuitive.
+A nice overview of some of the key decisions that every entrepreneur has to make: decisions that are more important than most founders expect, decisions where the options available are not always obvious, and decisions where the implications can be surprising or even counterintuitive.
 Getting these decisions wrong can be catastrophic:

 > If entrepreneurship is a battle, most casualties stem from friendly fire or self-inflicted wounds.